jbrakensiek/CORBITS/README.md

 Examples
 --------

-The following usage examples are available for CORBITS.
+The following examples of using the CORBITS C library are available.

 * `kepler-11`: Reproduces the data making the golden curve in Figure 4 of Lissauer, et. al., 2011.
 See [here](http://arxiv.org/abs/1102.0291).
 * `kepler-90`: Same as `kepler-11`, except run on the Kepler 90 dataset.